The Milne Innovation Awards

 • Awards are made annually.
 Up to two awards may be made in any one year.
 However, if no worthy candidate is identified in any given year, no award will be made.

-• The Award shall be entitled “The Milne Award for Significant Achievements in the Field of Extensive Reading in the Year xxxx”.
+• The Award shall be entitled “The John A Milne Innovation Award for lifetime achievement in the service of Extensive Reading.”

-• Nominations for individuals or organisations are made to the Advisory Panel.
+• Nominations for individuals are made to the Chair of the Advisory Panel.

 • Nominations for the Awards are to be sent milne@erfoundation.org by 1 April of the year in question.
 They will then be sent to the Advisory Panel for vetting.
 The Panel will then inform the Board of its recommendations.